akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-E 2.0 compliant – a different control set than the NIST 800-66 control set – system security plan.
-Attachments H and G do not apply to these scenarios.
+Attachment 12 IT Reference H does not apply to these scenarios.

 #### 3.7.2.1 Requirement – Security Plan